The HiBy Music R3 digital media player comes hot on the heels of the successful launch of the flagship R6. It is priced at $229

-Well, its now March 2018 and the R3 is limbering up for a Kickstarter Campaign with a price of less than $250 making it, thus far, HiBy Music’s cheapest entry model digital player.
+Well, it is now March 2018 and the R3 is limbering up for a Kickstarter Campaign with a price of less than $250 making it, thus far, HiBy Music’s cheapest entry model digital player.

 For those that love the HiBy Music OS but did not have the budget for the R6 or missed their original campaign, I would encourage you to look closely at the R3.
-It has a lot of very interesting features and an above average performance.
+It has a lot of very interesting features and above-average performance.

 What Is The Pitch?